-Report on the audit of the consolidated financial statements is set out in pages 1 to 5
+Report on the audit of the consolidated financial statements is set out in pages 1 to 5.
+The attached notes 1 to 43 form an integral part of these consolidated financial statements.

 1 REPORTING ENTITY

 Qatar Navigation Q.P.S.C. (the "Company" or the "Parent") was incorporated in accordance with the provisions of the Qatar Commercial Companies Law No. 11 of 2015 (and all its amendments) as a Qatari Public Shareholding Company, and it is registered at the Ministry of Commerce and Industry of the State of Qatar with the Commercial Registration number 1 dated 5 July 1957.
 The registered office of the Company is located at Street No. 523, Zone 56, Umm Al Saneem Area, East Industrial Road, Doha, State of Qatar.
 The shares of the Company are publicly traded on the Qatar Stock Exchange since 26 May 1997.